 Final Tax.
-Interest income from cash in banks and debt securities, which are subject to final withholding tax, is presented at gross amounts, while taxes paid or withheld are recognized as final tax under "Income tax expense (benefit)" account in the statements of comprehensive income.
+Interest income from cash in banks, cash equivalents, short term investments and debt securities, which are subject to final withholding tax, is presented at gross amounts, while taxes paid or withheld are recognized as final tax under "Income tax expense (benefit)" account in the statements of comprehensive income.